RER

 Useful advice

-The RER has less stops and is a lot faster than the Paris Metro.
+The RER has fewer stops and is a lot faster than the Paris Metro.
 Therefore, it is more convenient to take the express train for longer distances.
 A 30-minute metro ride can take 10 minutes if you get a RER train.